Skip Ribbon Commands

 Introduction of proficiency standards

-Proficiency standards were introduced last year to provide simple and clear information for parents and carers about whether their child is where they need to be in relation to the development of their literacy and numeracy skills at the time of testing, and if not, they will indicate to the school that interventions and learning supports may need to be put in place for those students who may be at risk of falling behind.
+From 2023, proficiency standards were introduced to provide simple and clear information for parents and carers about whether their child is where they need to be in relation to the development of their literacy and numeracy skills at the time of testing, and if not, they will indicate to the school that interventions and learning supports may need to be put in place for those students who may be at risk of falling behind.

 For each NAPLAN assessment area (writing, reading, conventions of language - spelling and grammar & punctuation, and numeracy), students will receive a result that indicates how they have performed in the tests in relation to four proficiency levels.
 These are: